-- · We regularly report the findings of our supply chain risk assessment to senior management. - We continue to refine the risk management plan that we implemented in 2014 to monitor and track risk mitigation and evaluate supplier relationships. - If any SOR identified by our Suppliers was not certified by an internationally-recognized scheme, our Service Provider attempted to contact the SOR to gather more information about its sourcing practices.
-In addition, internet research was performed to determine whether there were any publically available sources of information regarding the SOR's sourcing. - iv.
-Step Four: Carry out independent third-party audit of supply chain due diligence at identified points in the supply chain - In connection with our due diligence, our Service Provider, on our behalf, utilizes information made available by the CFSI, the LBMA and the RJC concerning independent third-party audits of SORs. - v.
-Step Five: Report on supply chain due diligence - We file a Form SD and a Conflict Minerals Report with the Securities and Exchange Commission and make these filings publicly available at www.urbn.com/investor-relations (click on the "Conflict Minerals Report" link in the Responsible Sourcing section of the website).
+- We regularly report the findings of our supply chain risk assessment to senior management. - We continue to refine the risk management plan that we implemented in 2014 to monitor and track risk mitigation and evaluate supplier relationships. - If any SOR identified by our Suppliers was not certified by an internationally-recognized scheme, our Service Provider attempted to contact the SOR to gather more information about its sourcing practices.
+In addition, internet research was performed to determine whether there were any publically available sources of information regarding the SOR's sourcing.

+iv.
+Step Four: Carry out independent third-party audit of smelter/refiner's due diligence practices v.
+Step Five: Report on supply chain due diligence c.
+Steps to Improve Due Diligence

+• In connection with our due diligence, our Service Provider, on our behalf, utilizes information made available by the RMI, the LBMA and the RJC concerning independent third-party audits of SORs.

+• We file a Form SD and a Conflict Minerals Report with the Securities and Exchange Commission and make these filings publicly available at www.urbn.com/investor-relations (click on the "Conflict Minerals Report" link in the Responsible Sourcing section of the website).